Mae West: Personal life

 West was married on April 11, 1911, in Milwaukee, Wisconsin, to Frank Szatkus (1892–1966), whose stage name was Frank Wallace, a fellow vaudevillian whom she met in 1909.
 She was 17.
 She kept the marriage a secret, but a filing clerk discovered the certificate in 1935 and alerted the press.
 The clerk also uncovered an affidavit from her 1927 Sex trial, in which she had declared herself married.
 At first, West denied the marriage but admitted it in July 1937 in response to a legal interrogatory.
 The couple never lived together as husband and wife; she stated they had separate bedrooms and soon sent him away to headline his own show.
 She obtained a divorce on July 21, 1942, during which Wallace withdrew his request for separate maintenance, and West testified that they had lived together for only "several weeks".
 The final divorce decree was granted on May 7, 1943.

 In 1913, West met Guido Deiro (1886–1950), an Italian-born vaudeville star and accordionist.
 According to his son, Guido Roberto Deiro, West married Deiro in 1914, though this has not been conclusively proven.
 Their relationship reportedly ended after West had an abortion at her mother's urging, which left her infertile and nearly killed her.
 West later quipped, "Marriage is a great institution.
 I'm not ready for an institution."

 In 1916, West began a relationship with James Timony (1884–1954), an attorney and her manager.
 By the mid-1930s, they were no longer a couple but remained close until his death.

 She was also romantically linked to Owney Madden, owner of the Cotton Club.

 West remained close to her family throughout her life and was especially affected by her mother's death in 1930.
 She moved into apartment 611, one floor from the top, at The Ravenswood in Hollywood that year, remaining there until her death.
 She later brought her father, sister, and brother to Hollywood and supported them.
-She also had a relationship with boxer Gorilla Jones (1906–1982).
-When her apartment building barred Jones from entry because he was African American, she bought the building and lifted the ban.

 In her sixties, West became romantically involved with Chester Rybinski (1923–1999), a former Mr. California and member of her Las Vegas stage show.
 He later changed his name to Paul Novak.
 He was 30 years her junior and remained with her until her death.
 Novak once commented, "I believe I was put on this Earth to take care of Mae West."

 West would sometimes refer to herself in the third person and speak of "Mae West" as the entertainment character she had created.